joey-qytyku/OS-90-i386/docs/dosvm.md

 For the HMA to be properly emulated, 64K extra must be allocated and mapped to the 16 pages above 1M, with 16 bytes left usused.

+# DOS Programs and Memory

+One possibility is to execute programs in physical DOS.
+This would restrict memory usage but increase the simplicity of the design.
+Consider this?
+How would multitasking by possibile?

+For a program to execute, an executable file must be provided.
+A COM file will simply be written to address 8000 in the process memory.
+MZ executables are unpacked relative to that location.

+DOS function calls must be able to access process memory.
+Without it, a simple hello world would not be possible.
+Generally, no more than 64 KiB are used at a time.

 # Emulation Driver

 The emulation driver must exist to control 16-bit process memory and capture function calls.
 It is separated from the kernel.